nus-cs2113-AY2223S1/tp/docs/team/nvknow.md

 - Added more diverse status to Pet
   - What it does: set built-in integer index of the pet.
 The higher the index, the better the condition of a pet.
 Each integer represents a specific status.
-  - Justification: can be explained together by the justification of the next feature.

 - Added the function of improving the status of a pet when an appointment is processed
   - What it does: when an appointment is processed, the built-in index of the related pet is increased, indicating a better status.